Oswalt History, Family Crest & Coats of Arms

-Scotland in the Middle Ages brought with them the ancestors of the Oswalt family.
+The noble Viking settlers who came to the rocky shores of Scotland in the Middle Ages brought with them the ancestors of the Oswalt family.
 They lived in Caithness.
 This ancient family claim descent from the Norse Asbaldr, but sometimes records show that the name may have been derived from the personal name Oswald which is made up of the Old English elements os meaning "god," and weald or "rule."
-Saint Oswald was a king of Northumbria who introduced Christianity to northeast England in the 7th century before being killed in battle.

 Early Origins of the Oswalt family